Arunava-Barua/mobility-backend/README.md

    - Retrieves the existing collateral proof object
    - Attests the Bitcoin transaction data to it
 10. Backend returns transaction status and details to the frontend

+### Withdrawal Workflow

+1. User initiates a withdrawal on the Sui blockchain by directly calling the `withdraw_btc` function with:
+   - Their collateral proof object
+   - BTC amount to withdraw
+   - Recipient Bitcoin address
+2. The Sui smart contract emits a `WithdrawRequest` event
+3. Backend's continuous event listener detects the `WithdrawRequest` event
+4. Backend validates and records the withdrawal event:
+   - Validates the Bitcoin address format
+   - Validates the withdrawal amount
+   - Records the transaction with a 'processing' status
+5. Backend attests to the withdrawal event:
+   - Adds an attestation to the transaction record
+   - When the attestation threshold is reached (default: 1), marks the transaction as ready for processing
+6. Bitcoin transaction processing:
+   - Backend creates a Bitcoin transaction to the specified address
+   - Transaction is signed with the master wallet private key
+   - Transaction is broadcast to the Bitcoin network
+   - Transaction hash is recorded in the database
+7. Frontend can check withdrawal status via `/api/relayer/withdrawals/:suiAddress`

 ## Health Check